LeetLLM

 PropertyStandard AttentionFlashAttention

 FlashAttention is IO-aware.
-It minimizes reads/writes between slow GPU HBM and fast SRAM by restructuring the computation order, using the tiling technique from online softmax.
+It minimizes traffic between large off-chip HBM and small on-chip SRAM by restructuring the computation order, not by changing the mathematical result.

 Softmax numerical stability